mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 Improving the affine space's _Points_ intuition will allow us to write better and safer software.

-### _Vector_ is modeled by `quantity`
+### _Displacement vector_ is modeled by `quantity`

 Up until now, each time when we used a `quantity` in our code, we were modeling some kind of a difference between two things:

-- the distance between two points
+- the distance between two points,
-- duration between two time points
+- duration between two time points,
-- the difference in speed (even if relative to `0`)
+- the difference in speed (even if relative to `0`).

-As we already know, a `quantity` type provides all operations required for the _vector_ type in an affine space.
+As we already know, a `quantity` type provides all operations required for the _displacement vector_ abstraction in an affine space.

 ### _Point_ is modeled by `quantity_point` and `PointOrigin`